IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 The TCPAOOptionProt indicates whether the client requests integrity protection for the TCP options or not.
-The TCPAOAuth specifies the authentication algorithm defined in {{RFC5926}} that will be used to protect the packets starting from the transmission of the transmission of the Finished message.
+The TCPAOAuth specifies the authentication algorithm defined in {{RFC5926}} that will be used to protect the packets starting from the transmission of the Finished message.
 The TCPAOKDF specifies the key derivation function defined in {{RFC5926}} and requested by the client to derive the keys from the TLS Master Key.